open-amt-cloud-toolkit/docs/docs/General/buildRPC.md

 [![RPC](../assets/images/RPC_Overview.png)](../assets/images/RPC_Overview.png)
 **Figure 1: RPC Configuration**

-!!! tip "Figure 1 Details"
+!!! note "Figure 1 Details"
     The RPC on the managed devices communicates with the Manageability Engine Interface (MEI) and Remote Provisioning Server (RPS) interfaces.
 The MEI uses the ME Driver to talk to Intel® AMT (Steps 3 and 4, Figure 1).
 The RPC activates Intel® AMT with an AMT profile, which is associated with a CIRA configuration.
 The profile, which also distinguishes between Client Control Mode (CCM) or Admin Control Mode (ACM), and configuration were created in [Create a CIRA Config](../General/createCIRAConfig.md) or [Create an AMT Profile](../General/createProfileACM.md).
 After running RPC with a profile, the MPS can manage the remote device and issue AMT commands (Steps 5, Figure 1).

 ## Build RPC